protoni/stm32-template/notes.md

     - hold current is a little bit over the needed value ( 330mA ), but it's a lot cheaper than fuses with lower value'
 - Add ESD protection diodes for USB D+/D- ( for example IP4234CZ6 )
-  - TODO: Add back drive protection diode to VCC to avoid short circuit on the data lines when VBUS is down
+  - Add back drive protection diode to VCC to avoid short circuit on the data lines when VBUS is down
+    - Use Schottky diode for fast reverse voltage blocking
+    - For example BAT54-7-F
+      - Low 800mV forward voltage drop @ 100mA
+      - Low 2uA reverse leakage current
+      - Average rectified output current 200mA ( 600mA peak )
+      - Can handle reverse voltage up to 30V
+      - Low power dissipation 200mW
+    - This might be better: NSR0530HT1G
+      - Lower 370mV forward voltage drop @ 100mA
+      - Lower 1.4uA reverse current
+      - Higher 500mA average rectified output current
+      - Power dissipation 160mW/250mW depending on mounting
 - D+ line needs 1.5k Ohm pull-up resistor to 3.3V to act as a USB device, rather than USB host.
 The chip doesn't support host mode either, so there's no internal pull-up.
 One way is to pull it straight to 3.3V, but then the USB enumeration